TodePond/TodePondDotCom/wikiblogarden/art/mysterious-people/readme.md

 But why?

 Is it just a marketing ploy?
-Am I just narcissistic?
 Is it an artistic statement?
 Or just for convenience?
 Have I gone insane?
 Is it a cry for help?
+Am I just narcissistic?
 Do I actually believe what I say?
 Is it just a storytelling device?
+Was it an accident?
 Did it just feel right?
-Was it an accident?
 How intentional is it?
 Do I think about?
 Or does it just happen?
 Is any of this even true?
 Is all of it true?
 Is none of it true?
 Am I being mysterious for mystery's sake?
 Is there any point to all this?
 Will we ever know?
+Is this a forced meme?

 <br>